If you’re reading this, then you’ve already made the decision to start a Limited Liability Company (LLC) in Colorado.

 A Colorado LLC is a Limited Liability Company formed in the state of Colorado that is governed by the laws, regulations, and statutes of the state of Colorado.

-There are three major benefits that your business will benefit from and won’t get from other business structures like being in a partnership, being a sole trader, S or C Corporation.
+Your business will benefit from three major advantages that aren't available from business structures such as a partnership, sole trader, S, or C Corporation.

-The biggest benefit to LLCs, as opposed to sole traders or partnerships, is that owners in an LLC aren’t personally held responsible for the company’s liabilities and debts.
+The biggest benefit to LLCs, as opposed to sole traders or partnerships, is that owners of an LLC aren’t held personally responsible for the company’s liabilities and debts.

-When you consider the fact that any unexpected event (like a global pandemic for instance) can cripple even the most prepared business in Colorado, you’ll value this level of protection if you value all the work you’ve put into your LLC.
+When you consider that any unexpected event can cripple even the most prepared business in Colorado, you’ll appreciate this level of protection if you value the hard work you’ve put into your LLC.

-The second benefit you get from forming an LLC is that your individual information (like your name and street address) is protected.
+The second benefit of forming an LLC is that your individual information (like your name and street address) is protected.

-Hackers and scammers are more prevalent now than they’ve ever been, and they’ve become better at their jobs over the past decade.
-They can use the most seemingly inconsequential information to steal your identity, and from there they can run up debts of thousands of dollars in your name.
+Hackers and scammers are more prevalent now than they’ve ever been, and they’ve become better at their crimes over the past decade.
+They can use seemingly inconsequential information to steal your identity, and from there they can run up debts of thousands of dollars in your name.

-But when you start an LLC, your information as a private individual is kept safe.
+When you start an LLC your information as a private individual is kept safe.

 How does this work?
 All you have to do is use an LLC formation service designed for business entities.
 The LLC formation service will put their information on the public record and you’ll maintain ownership of your LLC.
-This will keep your information off the register on the Secretary of State’s site, so hackers and scammers can’t access it with a simple search.
+This will keep your information off the register that the Secretary of State’s website publicly displays, so hackers and scammers can’t access it with a simple search.